Paul Cezanne: The Painter’s Wife Notecard Folio

 Published with The Barnes Foundation

 In 1869, Cézanne met his future wife, Hortense Fiquet, who was working as an artist’s model in Paris.
-Beginning in the early 1870s and continuing through the mid-1890s, he painted nearly thirty portraits of her, including the two portraits in this folio, Portrait of Madame Cézanne and Woman with Green Hat.
+Beginning in the early 1870s and continuing through the mid-1890s, he painted nearly 30 portraits of her, including the two portraits featured in this notecard folio.

 Portrait of Madame Cézanne, 1888–1890